What are WAGYU?

 There is some evidence of genetic separation into the Wagyu genetic strain as much as 35000 years ago.
 Modern Wagyu cattle are the result of crossing of the native cattle in Japan with imported breeds.
 Crossing began in 1868 after the Meiji restoration in that year.
 The government wanted to introduce Western food habits and culture.
 Brown Swiss, Devon, Shorthorn, Simmental, Ayrshire, and Korean cattle were imported during this period.
 The infusions of these British, European and Asian breeds were closed to outside genetic infusions in 1910.

 The variation of conformation within the Wagyu breed is greater than the variation across British and European breeds.
 The three major black strains - Tajiri or Tajima, Fujiyoshi (Shimane) and Kedaka (Tottori) evolved due to regional geographic isolation in Japan.
 These breeding differences have produced a Japanese national herd that comprises 90% black cattle with the remainder being of the red strains Kochi and Kumamoto.
+For more information on the genetic diversity of the breed; click here

 In Japan there are four breeds that are considered Wagyu and those are the Japanese Black (the predominant Wagyu exported to the U.S), Japanese Brown (In the U.S. referred to as Red Wagyu), Japanese Polled and Japanese Shorthorn.
 There are no Japanese Polled or Shorthorns being bred outside Japan.
 Wagyu strains were isolated according to prefecture (state) and breeds imported for crossing were not the same in each prefecture.